RiccardoDAndrea/InteractiveDataLab/README.md

 These are what you can inspect on the Streamlit page.
 After that you also have a section for the news related to your Stock.

+## 4. Face Recognition
+This project allows the user to create a photo, which in turn is used for the face recognition algorithm.

+This can be recognised by:

+- The eyes
+- The face
+- Glasses

 ## 4. Contact
 Lastly, there's a section dedicated to getting to know me better.
 Here, I delve into details about myself, how to reach out to me, and the programming languages and packages I am proficient in.
 Additionally, you'll find my